m144/nodejs-exercise/README.md

 # nodejs-exercise

-This is an excersie in building a nodejs RESTful API.
+This is an exercise in building a nodejs RESTful API.
 All specifications can be found in the api_specifications_oas.yml OpenAPI file.

 In short, it accesses the users table in a mysql database.